mgoodwin14/BreweryBuddy/README.md

 # Features
 --Search for brewery by name or by location
---show breweries on a map
+--Show breweries on a map
---search for beer by name
+--Search for beer by name
+--Beer ratings
+--Brewery favorites

 # Future features
--- Beer ratings
---Brewery ratings
 --Find beer using camera on the label